-All current undergraduate students participating in the Spring 2017 General Room Selection process for 2017-2018 housing may block with and/or share a room or suite with someone of a different biological sex, gender, or gender identity.
-When you sign up for General Room Selection, you may opt in to mixed-gender housing after viewing a video and agreeing to the rules.
-Note that everyone wishing to share a room or suite with someone of a different gender must opt in when signing up for General Room Selection.
-Students participating in Program House selection, Language House selection, and Continued Occupancy processes are also able to select mixed-gender housing.
+All incoming first-year and transfer students, as well as current undergraduate students may share a room or suite with someone of a different biological sex, gender, or gender identity.
+When you apply for housing, you may opt in to mixed-gender housing after viewing a video and agreeing to the rules.
+Note that everyone wishing to share a room or suite with someone of a different gender must opt in when applying for housing.

 How to Apply: